waldronlab/curatedMetagenomicData/docs/getting-started.md

 ### From the Command Line
-In order to access data from the command line it is necessary to have `R`, `Bioconductor`, and *curatedMetagenomicData* installed (see install).
+In order to access data from the command line it is necessary to have `R`, `Bioconductor`, and *curatedMetagenomicData* installed (see the install section above).
 Additionally, it is necessary to install the `docopt` package from within `R`:

 {% highlight r %}
 BiocInstaller::biocLite("docopt")